mwarning/MeshNetSimulator/README.md

 Community networks such as [Freifunk](https://freifunk.net) struggle with scaling issues and data overhead beyond a few hundred nodes.

 This is a simple simulator for exploring/sketching mesh network routing strategies in the hopes to find better approaches.
 The code is written in plain JavaScript/HTML using the [d3](https://d3js.org) visualization library.
-Files graph.js and draw.js originate from the [meshviewer](https://github.com/ffrgb/meshviewer) project.

 Pull requests are welcome!